 Everyone who lives in the Poconos benefits.
-During the nearly three decades of PHLT's existence, far more land has been developed than conserved — people need places to live, work, and shop, after all.
-And hand-in-hand with that growth comes our shared responsibility to respect and protect our natural world.
+During the three and a half decades of PHLT's existence, far more land has been developed than conserved; people need places to live, work, and shop, after all.
+However, hand-in-hand with that growth comes our shared responsibility to respect and protect our natural world.

-Developing land may mean economic rewards for a few people.
-But conserving land means everybody reaps the benefits of nature - pure drinking water, clean air, healthy fish and wildlife, thriving forests, room to breathe, a higher-quality more “livable” community - now, and for generations to come.
+Developing land may mean economic rewards for some people.
+But conserving land means everybody reaps the benefits of nature - pure drinking water, clean air, healthy wildlife, thriving forests, and a higher quality of life in our community - now, and for generations to come.

 For more information in understanding the role of land trusts, click here.

 The Pocono Heritage Land Trust works to preserve important lands of the Pocono region.
 These are identified as lands with: high quality streams and other flowing water, natural resources, connectivity to existing and planned greenways and buffers, unique and threatened habitats, areas with increased threat of development especially in underserved communities, large parcels of 100 or more acres, or lands with historical significance representing our collective cultural heritage.